-- Spoon feeding – Allows the baby to take the milk at his/her own pace.
+- Spoon feeding allows the baby to take the milk at their own pace.

-- Syringe feeding – Dropping milk into a baby’s mouth, while holding him/her upright.
-This can also be used while breastfeeding; place the syringe in the corner of the baby’s mouth during breastfeeding, this will encourage Baby to suck.
+- Syringe feeding – Dropping milk into a baby’s mouth while holding them upright.
+This can also be used while breastfeeding; place the syringe in the corner of the baby’s mouth during breastfeeding, encouraging the baby to suck.
 (Should be done with a lactation consultant the first few times)

-- A special bottle called a breastfeeding bottle, or otherwise known as a Haberman Feeder can be used for infants with oral or facial abnormalities, and also for infants who have a delayed suck reflex.
+- A special bottle called a breastfeeding bottle, otherwise known as a Haberman Feeder, can be used for infants with oral or facial abnormalities and also for infants who have a delayed suck reflex.